oxinabox/LoggingExtrasJuliaCon2023/src/index.md

 It's not free and it can't be turned off.
 Takes about least 20ns to check an env that doesn't exist.
-This means you can't put logging in a tight loop, since no matter how you configure your logging setup you can't disable this check.
+This means you can't put logging in a extremely tight loop, since no matter how you configure your logging setup you can't disable this check.

 See: https://github.com/JuliaLogging/LoggingExtras.jl/issues/20